tylerthomasallen/docs/src/pages/dashboard/setup.md

 ## Dashboard and User Administration

 - #### Update your user account settings
-    - Go to [Account settings](https://dashboard.branch.io/account-settings/user) on the Branch Dashboard
+    - Go to <a href="https://dashboard.branch.io/account-settings/user" target="_blank">Account settings</a> on the Branch Dashboard
     - Update your contact information, password
     - Link your Github account to your Branch dashboard for easier sign in

 !!! protip "The following sections require Admin access to the Branch Dashboard"

 - #### Configure billing
-    - Go to [Account settings](https://dashboard.branch.io/account-settings/billing) on the Branch Dashboard
+    - Go to [<a href="https://dashboard.branch.io/account-settings/user" target="_blank">Account settings</a> on the Branch Dashboard
     - Add your billing information and start using Branch's premium solutions

 - #### Configure team
-    - Go to [Account settings](https://dashboard.branch.io/account-settings/team) on the Branch Dashboard
+    - Go to <a href="https://dashboard.branch.io/account-settings/user" target="_blank">Account settings</a> on the Branch Dashboard
     - Add new team members to your Branch dashboard
      - Update existing team members' access to Branch dashboard
     <img src="/img/pages/dashboard/add_team.png" width="200px" />